eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Demand and Capacity Management Kit/adoption-view/use-case/business-process.md

 #### Customer

- Individuals that act as this persona may hold various titles within their organization, but share the common responsibility of managing material demand and ensuring that supply aligns with their forecasted needs.
-The value of DCM for the customer lies in the capability to provide clear visibility into future demand and to facilitate efficient communication and alignment with suppliers.
+ Individuals that act as this persona may hold various titles within their organization, but share the common responsibility of managing Material Demand and ensuring that supply aligns with their forecasted needs.
+The value of DCM for the Customer lies in the capability to provide clear visibility into future demand and to facilitate efficient communication and alignment with Suppliers.

-The responsibilities of the customer include:
+The responsibilities of the Customer include:

-- safeguarding sufficient capacity of his suppliers for required materials and prevent bottleneck situations
+- safeguarding sufficient capacity of his Suppliers for required materials and prevent bottleneck situations
-- allocation of production capacity on customer side
+- allocation of production capacity on Customer side
 - production rough cut planning
 - material allocation

 #### Supplier

-Individuals that act as this persona may hold various titles within their organization, but share the common responsibility of providing capacity data in response to the customer's material demand.
-The value of DCM for the supplier lies in the capability to receive material demand data, which enables them to plan and allocate resources effectively, ensuring they can meet the customer's demands.
+Individuals that act as this persona may hold various titles within their organization, but share the common responsibility of providing capacity data in response to the Customer's Material Demand.
+The value of DCM for the Supplier lies in the capability to receive Material Demand data, which enables them to plan and allocate resources effectively, ensuring they can meet the Customer's demands.

-The responsibilities of the supplier include:
+The responsibilities of the Supplier include:

 - allocation of production capacity
 - production rough cut planning
 - material allocation
-- communication to a customer business partner regarding capacity figures in a mid to - long term horizon
+- communication to a Customer business partner regarding capacity figures in a mid to - long term horizon
 - resolving bottleneck situations

 ### User Journey Description

-The starting point within the DCM user journey is the exchange of demand data, which is provided by the customer and consumed by the supplier as WeekBasedMaterialDemand.
+The starting point within the DCM user journey is the exchange of demand data, which is provided by the Customer and consumed by the Supplier as WeekBasedMaterialDemand.
 For an effective demand and capacity management the data needs to be of a certain quality.
-This includes sorting the demand into weekly buckets, extending the demand data 24 months into the future and subsequently keeping it up to date.
-Whether the customer has to manually prepare the demand data or it gets automatically generated and updated from existing systems, is not restricted by the Catena-X standards.
+This includes sorting the Demand into weekly buckets, extending the Demand data 24 months into the future and subsequently keeping it up to date.
+Whether the Customer has to manually prepare the Demand data or it gets automatically generated and updated from existing systems, is not restricted by the Catena-X standards.

-The exchange of demand data is followed by the exchange of capacity data, which is provided by the supplier und consumed by the customer.
+The exchange of Demand data is followed by the exchange of capacity data, which is provided by the Supplier und consumed by the Customer.
 For an effective demand and capacity management the data needs to be of a certain quality.
-This included linking material demands to the capacity group ,providing a capacity quantity for every calendar week the customer provided demand quantities for, matching unit of measures correctly and utilizing advanced features like load factors and delta production in order to model demand and capacity management as closely to real life as possible.
-Whether the supplier has to manually prepare the capacity data or it gets automatically generated and updated from existing systems, is not restricted by the Catena-X standards.
-However matching material numbers and linking material demands to capacity groups will most likely required human intervention at some point.
+This included linking Material Demands to the Capacity Group, providing a capacity quantity for every calendar week the Customer provided demand quantities for, matching unit of measures correctly and utilizing advanced features like load factors and delta production in order to model demand and capacity management as closely to real life as possible.
+Whether the Supplier has to manually prepare the capacity data or it gets automatically generated and updated from existing systems, is not restricted by the Catena-X standards.
+However matching material numbers and linking Material Demands to Capacity Groups will most likely required human intervention at some point.

-After exchanging demand and capacity data  both customer and supplier do have the same view of the current situation and can begin matching and comparing the data.
+After exchanging demand and capacity data  both Customer and Supplier do have the same view of the current situation and can begin matching and comparing the data.
 This is something that usually happens locally within the respective DCM application.
 Ideally the whole process of finding problems (bottleneck or surplus) is automated.

-If either customer or supplier identify a problem they can collaborate by exchanging comments as described by the DCM standard or by communicating outside the Catena-X dataspace using email or online-meetings.
+If either Customer or Supplier identify a problem they can collaborate by exchanging comments as described by the DCM standard or by communicating outside the Catena-X dataspace using email or online-meetings.
 Regardless of how communication is initiated and maintained solving an identified problem is always the result of proposing, evaluating and simulating potential solutions.
-Customers and supplier discuss potential measures, modify their demand and capacity respectively and exchange the modified data until a solution that works for both sides has been found.
+Customers and Supplier discuss potential measures, modify their demand and capacity respectively and exchange the modified data until a solution that works for both sides has been found.

-Tools available to the customer for solving problems are fairly limited.
+Tools available to the Customer for solving problems are fairly limited.
 They can increase or decrease demand quantities.

-The supplier on the other hand has more options to solve problems.
+The Supplier on the other hand has more options to solve problems.
 They can not only increase and decrease capacity quantities, but also use Flexible Capacity, load factors and delta production.

 ## Material Demand